tarek-bs23/mongodb-performance-docs/docs/01-database-structure-overview.md

 ---
 layout: default
-title: "1.
-Database Structure Overview"
+title: "Database Structure Overview"
 nav_order: 1
 ---

-# 1. Database Structure Overview
+# Database Structure Overview

 This section documents the complete MongoDB schema design for the **TechHub E-Commerce Platform**, a simulated large-scale application used throughout this guide to demonstrate **query performance**, **schema design patterns**, and **real-world optimization techniques**.